 3. Pay the judgment balance at the courthouse

 Once you know how much you owe, pay it off or save your money up and come back to pay the court house directly - Paying at the court house will be the fastest method to getting your judgment to reflect as paid in full since it can be immediately satisfied.
-If you need to settle the balance for less than the amount owed, you'll have to talk directly to the old landlord.
+Remember there will be an extra filing charge (currently $5) in addition to the judgment amount that you'll need to pay to have the eviction judgment show up as satisfied.
+This is critical so that you can move forward knowing it's done.
+If you need to settle the balance for less than the amount owed on the judgment, you'll have to talk directly to the old landlord (See Step 6 below).

 4. Get a proof of payment receipt